History of climate change science: Regional changes, antiquity through 19th century

 From ancient times, people suspected that the climate of a region could change over the course of centuries.
 For example, Theophrastus, a pupil of Ancient Greek philosopher Aristotle in the 4th century BC, told how the draining of marshes had made a particular locality more susceptible to freezing, and speculated that lands became warmer when the clearing of forests exposed them to sunlight.
 In the 1st century BC, Roman writer and architect Vitruvius wrote about climate in relation to housing architecture and how to choose locations for cities.
 Renaissance European and later scholars saw that deforestation, irrigation, and grazing had altered the lands around the Mediterranean since ancient times; they thought it plausible that these human interventions had affected the local weather.
-In his book published in 1088, Northern Song dynasty Chinese scholar and statesman Shen Kuo promoted the theory of gradual climate change over centuries of time once ancient petrified bamboos were found to be preserved underground in the dry climate zone and arid northern region of Yanzhou, now modern day Yan'an, Shaanxi province, far from the warmer, wetter climate areas of China where bamboos typically grow.
+In his book published in 1088, Northern Song dynasty Chinese scholar and statesman Shen Kuo promoted the theory of gradual climate change over centuries of time once ancient petrified bamboos were found to be preserved underground in the dry climate zone and arid northern region of Yanzhou, now modern day Yan'an, Shaanxi, far from the warmer, wetter climate areas of China where bamboos typically grow.

 The 18th and 19th-century conversion of Eastern North America from forest to croplands brought obvious change within a human lifetime.
 From the early 19th century, many believed the transformation was altering the region's climate—probably for the better.
 When farmers in America, dubbed "sodbusters", took over the Great Plains, they held that "rain follows the plow".
 Other experts disagreed, and some argued that deforestation caused rapid rainwater run-off and flooding, and could even result in reduced rainfall.
 European academics, suggesting that the temperate zones inhabited by the "Caucasian race" were naturally superior for the spread of civilization, proffered that the Orientals of the Ancient Near East had heedlessly converted their once lush lands into impoverished deserts.

 Meanwhile, national weather agencies had begun to compile masses of reliable observations of temperature, rainfall, and the like.
 When these figures were analyzed, they showed many rises and dips, but no steady long-term change.
 By the end of the 19th century, scientific opinion had turned decisively against any belief in a human influence on climate.
 And whatever the regional effects, few imagined that humans could affect the climate of the planet as a whole.